Pope Alexander VII: Early life

-Born in Siena, a member of the illustrious banking family of Chigi, son of Count Flavio Chigi-Ardenghesca (1549–1615), Gonfaloniere, Capitano del Popolo, and wife Laura Marsigli, and a great-grandnephew of Pope Paul V (1605–1621), Fabio Chigi was privately tutored and eventually received doctorates of philosophy, law, and theology from the University of Siena.
+Born in Siena, Fabio was the son of Count Flavio Chigi-Ardenghesca, Capitano del Popolo, and Laura Marsigli.
+He was privately tutored and eventually received doctorates of philosophy, law, and theology from the University of Siena.

-Fabio's nephew Antonio created a cardinal by his uncle on 9 April 1657.
-The appointment was made public on 10 November 1659.
-He appointed his nephew Giovanni Bichi, Admiral of the Papal Navy.

 Papal diplomat

-In 1627 he began his apprenticeship as vice-papal legate at Ferrara, and on recommendations from two cardinals he was appointed Inquisitor of Malta.
+In 1627, Fabio began his apprenticeship as vice-papal legate at Ferrara, and on recommendations from two cardinals he was appointed Inquisitor of Malta.

-Chigi was ordained a priest in Rome in December 1634.
+Fabio was ordained a priest in Rome in December 1634.
 He was appointed Referendarius utriusque signaturae, which made him a prelate and gave him the right to practice before the Roman courts.
-On 8 January 1635, Chigi was named Bishop of Nardò in southern Italy and consecrated on 1 July 1635 by Miguel Juan Balaguer Camarasa, Bishop of Malta.
-On 13 May 1652 he was transferred to the Bishopric of Imola.
+On 8 January 1635, he was named Bishop of Nardò in southern Italy and consecrated on 1 July 1635 by Miguel Juan Balaguer Camarasa, Bishop of Malta.
+On 13 May 1652, Fabio was transferred to the Bishopric of Imola.

-Bishop Chigi was named nuncio in Cologne (1639–1651) on 11 June 1639.
+Fabio was named nuncio in Cologne (1639–1651) on 11 June 1639.
 There, he supported Urban VIII's condemnation of the heretical book Augustinus by Cornelius Jansen, Bishop of Ypres, in the papal bull In eminenti of 1642.

-Though expected to take part in the negotiations which led in 1648 to the Peace of Westphalia, Bishop Chigi (and other Catholic delegates) declined to deliberate with persons whom the Catholic Church considered heretics.
+Though expected to take part in the negotiations which led in 1648 to the Peace of Westphalia, Fabio (and other Catholic delegates) declined to deliberate with persons whom the Catholic Church considered heretics.
 Negotiations therefore took place in two cities, Osnabrück and Münster in Westphalia, with intermediaries travelling back and forth between the Protestant and the Catholic delegates.
-Chigi protested against the Treaty of Westphalia on behalf of the Papacy once the instruments were finally completed.
+He protested against the Treaty of Westphalia on behalf of the Papacy once the instruments were finally completed.
 Pope Innocent X himself stated that the Peace "is null, void, invalid, unjust, damnable, reprobate, inane, empty of meaning and effect for all time."
 The Peace ended the Thirty Years' War (1618–1648) and established the balance of European power that lasted until the French Revolutionary Wars (1792).

 Secretary of State and Cardinal

-Pope Innocent X (1644–1655) recalled Chigi to Rome and, in December 1651, named him Secretary of State.
+Pope Innocent X (1644–1655) recalled Fabio to Rome and, in December 1651, named him Secretary of State.
 He was created a cardinal by Innocent X in the Consistory of 19 February 1652, and on 12 March was granted the title of Cardinal-Priest of Santa Maria del Popolo.